ncsa/Nightingale_real/docs/source/fee_overview.rst

 Per project as needed: cost based on time and materials

-NCSA provides expertise in software development, analytics, and computation for a fee that covers staff time and materials.
+NCSA provides software development, analytics, and computation expertise for a fee that covers staff time and materials.

 Contact   `help+hipaa@ncsa.illinois.edu <mailto:help+hipaa@ncsa.illinois.edu>`_ to discuss project needs and the availability of staff.